hayeah/metacircus/hacking/_posts/2011-10-23-lispy-abuse-of-ruby-local-functions.md

 layout: post
 ---

-If Ruby were a person, the court would put a restraining order prohibiting my appearance in her vicinity (I somehow think of Ruby as a girl).
-But since there's now law against it, I am free to bend and abuse her for my devious pleasures.

 Functional languages like Lisp and Haskell make it easy to define highly granular scopes.
 It's possible to define a local function, and restrict its scope to any arbitrary chunk of code.
 In Lisp (Scheme), it looks like: